 Get it in writing

-Once you and the other side have decided on a number, schedule or an amount of money you can both live with, get it down in writing.
-Sign it, and make sure the other side signs it, too.
+Once you and your landlord have decided on a schedule or an amount of money you can both live with, get it down in writing.
+Sign it, and make sure the landlord signs it, too.

 Remember, it's just a conversation

 Your landlord is human.
-Even the bill collector on the other side of the phone is human.
 As humans, we can all relate to the same fact: sometimes life doesn't go according to plan.
 If you are having a hard time with money, don't feel bad about it.
 Be honest about it.
 Often, people are willing to work something out with you, as long as it works out for them in the long run, too.